$1 million in federal funding for mental health training to benefit Travis County residents

 Texas Hospital Association CEO John Hawkins explained that by continuing to fund projects that address behavioral health, it ultimately frees up hospital beds that are needed right now.

-"Crisis services, substance abuse services, all of those things can help increase behavioral health capacity out in our communities," said Hawkins.
+"Crisis services, substance abuse services, all of those things can help increase behavioral health capacity out in our communities," Hawkins said.

 Doggett explained that it is important to take the steps now for our next generation and those that will be taking care of them.

-"The idea is to help those mental health providers who are in such great demand, be aware of where the problems are, where the resources are to help them meet the needs of their clients or patients," said Doggett.
+"The idea is to help those mental health providers who are in such great demand, be aware of where the problems are, where the resources are to help them meet the needs of their clients or patients," Doggett said.